 Acetate has several uses.
 Because of its silk-like qualities, it’s used as a fibre to make wedding or graduation gowns, lining, curtains, or furnishing.
 Basically, sturdy and fancy items that don’t need to be washed often.

 And because it’s thermoplastic—meaning it can soften when heated and return to a hardened state when cooled—acetate can also be used to make accessories like jewellery, glasses, and sunglasses.
-Acetate has gained popularity in recent years, being touted as an eco-friendly alternative to plastic to produce eyewear.
+Acetate has gained popularity in recent years, being touted as a lower-impact alternative to plastic to produce eyewear.

 Interestingly, acetate can also be used as an alternative to tortoiseshell and might have even helped save Hawksbill sea turtles from going extinct, as Eco-Cult’s Alden Wicker brilliantly explains.

 Practically speaking, acetate has many advantages.
 As a fabric, it dries quickly, doesn’t shrink, doesn’t pile, and is resistant to moth and mildew stains.
 In its hardened form, acetate is very easy to process, making it a great and inexpensive material.

 However, acetate also has its fair share of disadvantages—it’s not breathable at all (remember how sweaty your graduation gown made you feel?).
 It also wrinkles very easily, and it can melt when it gets too hot, which means you need to be careful when washing it.
 Speaking of washing, when we researched this article, many websites recommended acetate be dry cleaned.
 But dry cleaning is very chemically intensive, and it can harm the environment, animals, and the dry-cleaners.
 No, thank you.

 The one question that remains is: is acetate a lower-impact choice than plastic?